Current potential patches: Results

+A calculation is first made covering the whole surface with dipoles and it is found that a maximum error of 0.1\% is achievable at a condition number of 9.
+The dipoles with the smallest magnitudes are removed and the remaining dipole amplitudes are re-calculated, resulting in Fig. \ref{fig:Dips_3D_combined}.
+The fraction that are retained gives the fraction of the wall area that is covered by dipoles, finding that only 22\% winding surface coverage is necessary.

+To maintain a maximum error of 0.1\% a certain fraction of the surface must be covered as a function of condition number.
+As shown in Fig. \ref{fig:Frac_vs_CondNumb}, this fraction reaches a minimum at approximately 22\% coverage and actually increases if the condition number is made larger.
+Using inductance matrices with higher condition numbers yields less-sparse solutions as less-efficient dipole patterns are driven which necessarily increases the amplitudes of amplitudes.
+In turn, when thresholding the dipole amplitudes to enforce sparsity, high-strength dipoles are placed in inefficient locations for minimizing $B_n$.
+Conversely, lower condition number inductance matrices than 10 do not contain enough variation to minimize $B_n$ to a tolerable level.

+The ideal inductance matrix condition number for maximum port access depends on both the magnetic surface being targeted and the winding surface on which the dipoles are placed.
+Thus, a figure such as Fig. \ref{fig:Frac_vs_CondNumb} should be computed to identify the ideal condition number.

+Per half-field-period, the majority of currents are placed on only one the top, or bottom, of the winding surface depending on which half-period of the winding surface is considered.
+For example, for the first half-field-period, most of the current potential patches lie on the top of the winding surface.
+They accordingly provide most shaping for both the top and bottom of the magnetic surface from this upper position on the winding surface.
+The underside is then largely free port space.
+For the second half-field-period, the same story holds but with the top and bottom reversed.

-The density of magnetic dipoles on the surface influences the error field significantly.
-As we populate the winding surface with more and more dipoles ($n\to\infty$), the discrete set of dipoles approximates a continuous FEM basis.
-The effect of this increasing density can also be seen in Fig. \ref{fig:Dipole_CPs_Full_WS}.
-The physical interpretation of this effect is that higher dipole densities can support shorter-wavelength Fourier spectra.
+The density of magnetic dipoles on the surface $n_d$ influences the error field significantly if two few dipoles are used.
+The interpretation of this effect is that higher dipole densities can support shorter-wavelength Fourier spectra.
+As we populate the winding surface with more and more dipoles ($n_d\to\infty$), the discrete set of dipoles approximates a continuous finite-element-method basis, though the improvements in $B_n$ reduction do saturate.

-To begin, eqn. \ref{eqn:CP_LS_problem} is solved using the full HSX winding surface with different dipole densities on the surface $n_d$ and levels of singular value decomposition (SVD) truncation.
-Here, SVD regularization is the suppression of singular values of \ref{eqn:CP_LS_problem} less than some cutoff parameter $r_{\mbox{cond}}$.
-The effect of these two parameters may be seen in Fig. \ref{fig:Dipole_CPs_Full_WS}.
-Greater dipole densities $n_d$ allow the formation of high-wavenumber features in the current potential.
-SVD regularization limits the maximal amplitude of individual dipoles and forces solutions to be smooth by cutting off inefficient modes, see Sec. \ref{sec:SVD_fractional_regularization} for more on this.

-A closer inspection of the condition number of the inductance matrix reveals the tendency for high-m harmonics to arise in the current potential.
-The condition number of \ref{eqn:Dipole_inductance_matrix} when using a grid of 128 toroidal cells by 192 poloidal cells is $\sim 10^{20}$, suggesting these solutions are very sensitive to perturbations and so the problem must be posed in such a way that the condition number is small.
-Thus, while these full-winding-surface-solves reveal qualities of the dipole basis, feasible coil sets must be generated using a direct SVD-truncation technique, Sec. \ref{sec:SVD_fractional_regularization}.